Sandy’s Film Reviews

 Sophie Scholl: The Final Days (2005)

 Shockingly moving, a must–view glance at recent history; a cycle of killing and suppression endlessly repeated by our species.
-Heart–breaking!- DVD
+Heart–breaking!

 Sister (2012)